crowdsecurity/cs-wordpress-bouncer/docs/DEVELOPER.md

 #### Discover the cache system

 * In a browser tab, visit the public home of your local WordPress site.
-You're allowed because LAPI said your IP is clean.
+You're allowed because Local API said your IP is clean.

 > To avoid latencies when the clean IP browse the website, the bouncer will keep this information in cache for 30
 > seconds (you can change this value in the avdanced settings page).
-In other words, LAPI will not be requested to
+In other words, Local API will not be requested to
 > check this IP for the next 30 seconds.

 * If you want to skip this delay, feel free to clear the cache in the wp-admin.